cpezzell180/playing_with_local_llm/README.md

      - Set maximum crawl depth (1-5): higher = more pages
      - Choose whether to stay within the same domain
    - Click "Add URL" to fetch and process the content
+   - **Stop if needed**: If crawling takes too long:
+     - Click the "⏹️ Stop Ingestion" button that appears during crawling
+     - The operation will stop gracefully after the current URL
+     - Already-processed content will be saved
    - Wait for the success confirmation with crawling statistics
    - The URL(s) will appear in the "Uploaded Files" table with a 🌐 icon